turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 }
 ```

-One particular interesting part is this line: `display_private_metadata_error: 'You are not authorized to perform this action on token 0',`.
-Why are we not able to see our private metadata even if we *are* owning the nft?
+Of interest is this line: `display_private_metadata_error: 'You are not authorized to perform this action on token 0',`.
+Why are we not able to see our private metadata even if we *are* owning the NFT?

 To answer this we need to take a small detour through the inner workings of secret contract interactions.

-Interaction with a contract fall into one of two distinct categories, you either *execute* a contract or you *query* a contract.
+Interaction with a contract falls into one of two distinct categories, you either *execute* a contract or you *query* a contract.
 The main difference here is that execution modifies the internal state of the contract and incurs a gas fee for doing so, while a query only reads from the internal state and it usually free.

 _**Note -**_ Queries also have a calculated gas cost but are executed for free by the secret nodes.
-Node runners can define how expensive a qu7ery might be until they refuse to execute it.
+Node runners can define how expensive a query might be until they refuse to execute it.
 Also if you run a query during an execution call, its gas cost will be added to the total cost of the query.

-In regards of the [privacy model](https://build.scrt.network/dev/privacy-model-of-secret-contracts.html#outputs) of secret contract whenever we send a query the sending address is not verified, as a query does not happen on chain, but rather just between the client and the contract.
+In regards to the [privacy model](https://build.scrt.network/dev/privacy-model-of-secret-contracts.html#outputs) of Secret contracts - whenever we send a query, the sending address is not verified, as a query does not happen on chain but rather just between the client and the contract.
 This means ultimately that we need to execute on a contract if we want to make sure who the contract is talking to.
 This is not optimal because of gas costs.

 This leads to the problem above: We do not want to execute on the contract, because we are not changing its inner state.
 As a query is not recorded on chain we have no way of making sure *who* is sending that query.
 So even if we tell the contract that the query was send by us, it rejects our request for the private data, as there is no tamperproof way to make *sure* it is us.

 The concept of Viewing keys is a clever solution for this problem.
 Instead of executing every time you will execute a single call and set a secret phrase, the so called key, for the contract.
 Whenever you send a query in the future you include this key with your query and the contract can look it up and validate it is actually you it is talking to.
 As secret network transmits fully encrypted messages no one will ever know your viewing keys.

-To use this mechanic to get access to our private metadata add a string for your viewing key to the `.env` file, so that we can reuse it in our code.
+To be able to use this mechanic to get access to our private metadata, we must add a string for the viewing key to our `.env` file, so that we can reuse it in our code.

 ```javascript
 SECRET_VIEWING_KEY = "<random phrase>"
 ```

-We will use this phrase in the following code, that you should add after `// 4.
+We will use this phrase in the following code, which should go add after `// 4.
 Set our viewing key`, as a kind of passphrase, uniquely identifying our address.

 ```javascript
  const handleMsg = {